elatov/elatov.github.io/_posts/2012-03-20-increase-lvm-partition-size-on-a-linux-vm.md

 	The new table will be used at the next reboot.
 	Syncing disks.

-Now notice the &#8220;Device or resource busy&#8221; message.
+Now notice the "Device or resource busy" message.
 This is expected since we are currently mounting that Volume and the OS is running off of it :).
-So let&#8217;s go ahead and reboot the Virtual Machine (VM) just to make sure the kernel is updated with our recent changes.
+So let's go ahead and reboot the Virtual Machine (VM) just to make sure the kernel is updated with our recent changes.
 When we come back, we should see fdisk listing the correct size of the partition:

 	[root@rac1 ~]# fdisk -l /dev/sda
 	Disk /dev/sda: 18.2 GB, 18253611008 bytes